-Created using a similar process, open cell foam is designated to be vapor semi-permeable as the formation of the cells in the material are broken, rather than closed.
+Created using a similar process as closed cell foam, open cell foam is designated to be vapor semi-permeable as the formation of the cells in the material are broken, rather than closed.
 Similar to the holes inside a sponge, air can permeate the open cells more easily, making open cell foam more porous and absorbent than closed cell foam.

-Open cell foam has a higher possibility of absorbing water, which can lead to degraded performance, especially for thermal applications.
+Open cell foam has a higher possibility of absorbing water than closed cell foam, which can lead to degraded performance, especially for thermal applications.
 While engineers do not necessarily strive for perfect vapor impermeability, the free flow of water can be detrimental to a structure and can trap water.